-2. Theoretical background
+2. Theoretical Background

 2.1.
-Concepts of fluidized bed simulations
+Concepts of Fluidized Bed Simulations

-The theoretical approaches for mathematical modeling of fluidization are very diverse.
-If stat considering particles and a fluidizing agent as interpenetrating continuous media it is logical to use the equations of hydromechanics with their initial and boundary conditions to describe them.
-This approach ultimately realize in using of CFD [20,34-36].
-Recently, CFD modeling has been used intensively for creation of models of particulate transport in different units with fluidized bed.
-The Eulerian approach or the so-called two-fluid model is forming the theoretical concept of the CFD models.
-According to it the solid flows are statistically averaged and treated as interpenetrating continua [34,37].
+The theoretical approaches to the mathematical modeling of fluidization are very diverse.
+If we consider particles and a fluidizing agent as interpenetrating continuous media, it is logical to use the equations of hydromechanics with their initial and boundary conditions to describe them.
+This approach is ultimately realized in using of CFD [20,34-36].
+Recently, CFD modeling has been used intensively for the creation of models of particulate transport in different units with fluidized beds.
+The Eulerian approach, or the so-called two-fluid model forms the theoretical concept of the CFD models.
+According to it, the solid flows are statistically averaged and treated as interpenetrating continua [34,37].

 Conceptually opposite is the approach in which particles are considered as separate discrete elements.
-Within this approach, it is necessary using of the conservation laws for angular momentum and quantity of motion for an individual particle.
+Within this approach, it is necessary to use the conservation laws for angular momentum and quantity of motion for an individual particle.
 This is the so-called discrete element method (DEM) [38-41].
 Since the movement of particles in a fluidized bed occurs due to their contact interaction with the gas (liquid) flow, the gas flow must also be somehow described mathematically.
-For this reason DEM models usually work in conjunction with CFD models (this combination also called in this case the discrete particle method - DPM) [42-45].
+For this reason, DEM models usually work in conjunction with CFD models (this combination is also called, in this case, the discrete particle method - DPM) [42-45].

-Qualitatively the combination of the two above mentioned approaches (Lagrange-Euler) looks like an impeccable choice for constructing fluidization models.
-The application of this approach is very productive in terms of setting and researching scientific problems, since various scenarios can be considered and plausible solutions can be obtained for analysis.
-However this method cannot be called productive for engineering problems.
-Real particle system consists of large number of elements, which makes the calculations cumbersome [1,9].
+Qualitatively, the combination of the two above-mentioned approaches (Lagrange-Euler) looks like an impeccable choice for constructing fluidization models.
+The application of this approach is very productive in terms of setting and researching scientific problems since various scenarios can be considered and plausible solutions can be obtained for analysis.
+However, this method cannot be considered productive for engineering problems.
+A real particle system consists of a large number of elements, which makes the calculations cumbersome [1,9].

-It seems quite probable that computational difficulties of the DEM-CFD models can be overcome with the development of computer technology.
+It seems quite probable that the computational difficulties of the DEM-CFD models can be overcome with the development of computer technology.
 It also seems that the problems associated with the parametric identification of numerous parameters will be far from being resolved for a long time.
-Firstly because there are just a lot of these parameters, and their exact list depends both on the process being modeled and on the vision of the problem by a particular researcher (which parameters will considered the characteristics of the first order of significance).
+Firstly, because there are just a lot of these parameters, their exact list depends both on the process being modeled and on the vision of the problem by a particular researcher (which parameters will be considered the characteristics of the first order of significance).
 Second, it is important that all parameters involved in the model be reliably quantified simultaneously.
-Thirdly, procedures for identifying many parameters in such models are a scientific problem, when the solution cannot be expressed by a short formula, but often represents a certain concept within which particular solutions can be formed.
-The following are examples of such problems: definition of the contact point of particles and number of contacting elements, calculation of forces acting on particles, contact models and etc. A comprehensive review of advantages and disadvantages of CFD-DEM coupling methods can be find in scientific literature and almost all authors point out that there are still some problems to be solved in the future [2,46].
+Thirdly, the procedures for identifying many parameters in such models are a scientific problem when the solution cannot be expressed by a short formula but often represents a certain concept within which particular solutions can be formed.
+The following are examples of such problems: definition of the contact point of particles and number of contacting elements, calculation of forces acting on particles, contact models and, etc. A comprehensive review of the advantages and disadvantages of CFD-DEM coupling methods can be found in scientific literature, and almost all authors point out that there are still some problems to be solved in the future [2,46].

-Thus the search for simplified numerical methods for describing the structure of a fluidized bed is still relevant.
+Thus, the search for simplified numerical methods to describe the structure of a fluidized bed is still relevant.
 This largely determines the objectives of this study.
-It is necessary to propose a model of the fluidized bed structure, which, on the one hand, would make it possible to describe it as an object with distributed spatial characteristics, but, on the other hand, would be much simpler in terms of the number of identification parameters and the difficulty of their determination.
+It is necessary to propose a model of the fluidized bed structure, which, on the one hand, would make it possible to describe it as an object with distributed spatial characteristics but, on the other hand, would be much simpler in terms of the number of identification parameters and the difficulty of their determination.